-It's very logical why.
+It is very logical why.
 If you are involved in a war, where is your attention going to be focused?
-It's going to be on the war.
-It's going to be fighting the war.
-It's going to be defending yourself.
-It's going to be dealing with anxiety.
+It is going to be on the war.
+It is going to be fighting the war.
+It is going to be defending yourself.
+It is going to be dealing with anxiety.
 We need to have peace, inner-tranquility, despite the swirl of events that are going on around us.
 We cannot stop those events from occurring because we know that God is going to bring them to pass in order that the end come, in order that His will work out, but we can have peace of mind to the extent that we ourselves are able to deal with the things impacting on our lives and continue to grow because we feel safe and secure in the hand of God.

 When confronted by threatening situations, it is perfectly natural and not wrong to look for security, to look for a possible way of escape.
 Whenever we are confronted with something that is threatening us, the desire for peace and safety intensifies.
 If the anxiety level rises high enough, self-preservation becomes the law of life, and growth is either neglected completely or is at best a secondary consideration.

-Let's begin to explore something in Revelation 3:10.
-That ought to ring a bell because it's part of the message of the church to Philadelphia.
+Let us begin to explore something in Revelation 3.
+That ought to ring a bell because it is part of the message of the church to Philadelphia.

-The uncertainty of the statement tends to make the Philadelphian strive for higher priorities because they are zealous and because the standard isn't given in exact word-for-word terms, and they aren't exactly sure, a Philadelphian will respond in the right way.
+The uncertainty of the statement tends to make the Philadelphian strive for higher priorities because they are zealous and because the standard is not given in exact word-for-word terms, and they are not exactly sure a Philadelphian will respond in the right way.
 The Laodicean would probably just coast because there is a large measure of self-righteousness in the Laodicean, but the Philadelphian will very likely dig in a little bit harder and nonetheless strive to try to meet whatever God's qualifications might be.

-Now considering the confusion and scattered condition of the church in relation to the subject material here in Revelation 2 and 3, I think you are going to find this next series of verses very interesting because they pertain to a time in Israel's history very similar to what the church is going through right now.
-I want you to turn to Zephaniah 2 and we're going to look at the first three verses.
+Considering the confusion and scattered condition of the church in relation to the subject material here in Revelation 2 and 3, I think you are going to find this next series of verses very interesting because they pertain to a time in Israel's history very similar to what the church is going through right now.
+I want you to turn to Zephaniah 2 and we are going to look at the first three verses.

 The second thing to notice is that there are clear instructions given in these three verses whose implication is that if we follow them we do increase our chances for protection during the great trial.
 Now these three verses then also, I think, begin to give us a line on some of what a Philadelphia might be doing.
 The Philadelphians were faithful in doing things.